kwojcicki/kwojcicki.github.io/_posts/2019-07-29-OPENFAAS-WORKSHOP-3.md

 # Lab 3

-* Chaining functions on the user and openfaas side
+* Chaining functions on the user and OpenFaaS side

 There will be situations where it will be useful to take the output of one function and use it as an input to another.
 This can be done both client-side and using the API Gateway.